 CfD’s (Contracts for Difference): 5 things you need to know

-Big changes have been anSolar_1nounced by the UK government regarding changes to the support machanism for large scale PV, with the government moving from Renewable Energy Certificates (ROC’s) to CfD’s (Contracts for Difference).
+Big changes have been announced by the UK government regarding changes to the support machanism for large scale PV, with the government moving from Renewable Energy Certificates (ROC’s) to CfD’s (Contracts for Difference).
 Below are 5 key aspects and considerations that should be in the mind of any PV professional operating in the UK.

 1. CfD’s will be replacing ROC’s 2 years earlier for Large scale PV